nguyenthanhjt/chatgpt-promt-engineer-for-developer/sections/08-Chatbot.md

 ## Key Points

-Single prompt - Single completion : Single-turn task without any conversation:
+Single prompt - Single completion : each conversation with a language model is a standalone interaction, which mean that you must provide all relevant messages for the model to draw from

 ![x](../resources/images/OpenAI-API-Call.png)

-Mul
+Multi prompt - Conversation completion

 ![x](../resources/images/OpenAI-API-Call_role.png)